Show Good Cause for coursework students

 What to do if you are an international student

-If you’re an international student on a student visa, be sure to check and understand the visa implications of failing to show good cause.
+If you’re an international student on a student visa, be sure to check and understand the visa implications of failing to Show Good Cause.
 If you are not successful in your show cause response, the University is required to contact the Department of Home Affairs, which will lead to cancellation of student visas.

 If you need visa advice you can contact us, our Legal Service can help.

-If you only need information you can consult the University’s international student compliance officers:
+If you only need information you can consult the University’s international student compliance officers: phone 1800 SYD UNI (1800 793 864) or email student.compliance@sydney.edu.au.

 What happens next